I have recently being tagged by some fellow bloggers to write about the things I have noticed in Lockdown. You can find there Blogs below.

 Essential items in your local shop/supermarket.

 When this all began it was a nightmare trying to get certain essentials.
-Idiotic people panic buying and bulk buying leaving the stores struggling to keep up with the demand.
+Another example of the things I have noticed in lockdown is Idiotic people panic buying and bulk buying leaving the stores struggling to keep up with the demand.
 It was quite anxious at the time, we are a large family.
 With 6 people, 4 of them children under 1 household.
 We were unable to get essentials such as Nappies, Wipes, Toilet roll, even the likes of washing up liquid.
 My father in law managed to order us some nappies from Amazon because we were unable to get them.

-Pasta, its a main family staple.
+Pasta, it is a main family staple.
 Our kids love it and so do we and is a major ingredient in a majority of family meals.
 We couldn’t get any, we went through a phase of making our own bread because we were unable to get it off the shelves.

 Thankfully the local stores and supermarkets have been working hard and now able to keep up with the demand meaning we can get the essentials we require.